title: Apache Mesos - Multiple Disks layout: documentation

 be useful to simplify ingesting data such as a pre-existing Postgres database or

 HDFS data directory.
-Note that when a persistent volume on a Mount
+Note that when a persistent volume on a Mount disk is

 destroyed, Mesos will remove all the files and directories stored in the volume,